irdest/irdest/docs/user/src/how-to/01_wifi.md

 either run the process as root (not recommended) or with CAP_NET_RAW and CAP_NET_ADMIN.

+You should be able to set the required permissions by running the following command as root:
+`setcap cap_net_raw,cap_net_admin+eip [path/to/ratmand]`

-See `man capabilities(7)` for more details.
+See `man capabilities` and `man setcap` for more details.

-### Ratman does not automatically connect to the network

-It is currently unclear why this happens.
-At the moment, the easiest way to resolve this problem is to use `nmtui` and connect to the ad-hoc network manually.
-It will likely fail to connect on nmtui, however it usually works if you edit the connection, manually set an ipv4 address and enable automatic connection.
-Feel free to set the ip address to anything above `0.0.0.0`.
-There are no subnetworks, so the netmask should be set to `/0`.
+### Network Manager configuration times out

+This is generally due to issues with device drivers.
+There's a good chance that your device drivers:
+- are improperly configured
+- are buggy
+- do not support being set to AP mode

+The devs are working on a list of recommended hardware.

 ### Why can't I connect to the internet?

 This endpoint captures all packets sent to the given device.
-If you had any higher level network protocols operating on it, you're out of luck.
+If you had any higher level network protocols operating on it, you're out of luck at the moment.
+This may change in the future.